cloudscript-technology/helm-charts/dumpscript/README.md

 # Dumpscript Helm Chart

-A Helm Chart for automating PostgreSQL and MySQL database backups on Kubernetes, with automatic upload to Amazon S3.
+A Helm Chart for automating PostgreSQL, MySQL/MariaDB and MongoDB database backups on Kubernetes, with automatic upload to Amazon S3.

 ## Description